-From across the pond we have the Copper Spur HV UL2.
+From across the pond, we have the Copper Spur HV UL2.
 Anyone who’s seen or owned an MSR Hubba Hubba 2 will recognise the configuration of the Copper Spur.
-As designs go, they very similar which goes to show that MSR are the brand to beat.
+As designs go, they are very similar which goes to show that MSR is the brand to beat.

 This tent’s aimed at backpackers.
 It’s easy to pitch and, like the Hubba Hubba, in warm, dry conditions the inner can be pitched as a standalone tent.
 In an emergency – the kind where you have only minutes to erect a shelter – erecting only the outer can protect you from the worst of the elements.